Ukhu Pacha – (OO-koo PAH-chah) – The Lower World

 The relationship is alive.
 It responds to your attention and to your need.
 Treating it as a fixed label is looking at the wrong level entirely – it is like deciding you know everything about a person from their name.

-Power animal work sits within a broader framework of shamanic practice.
-These resources will help you locate it within the full picture and understand where your own relationship fits.
+Power animal work sits within a broader Ukhu Pacha framework of shamanic practice.
+These INTI NAN resources help you locate it within the full picture – the tests, the guides, the parent article on shamanic healing that covers how animal ally work fits alongside the other core practices.

 Start Here